NabunyaLilian/BootcampProject/README.md

 ## Deployment

-* Access it using this link https://bootcamp-project.herokuapp.com/
+* Access  the app using this link https://bootcamp-project.herokuapp.com/